 As it happens, that airplane was also the inspiration for an unusual tiki drink, a gin-based concoction known originally as the X-15 Cocktail.

-The X-15 cocktail was the creation of J. “Popo” Galsini, one of the best tiki bartenders of the 1950s and ’60s.
+The X-15 cocktail was the creation of J. “Popo” Galsini, reputed to be one of the best tiki bartenders of the 1950s and ’60s.
 According to Jeff Berry’s Beachbum Berry Remixed, Galsini was working at the Kona Kai in Huntington Beach, California, apparently a favorite watering hole for the Douglas Aircraft engineers who designed the rocket plane.
 The cocktail was his tribute to their ingenuity.

 But in October, 1967, shortly after he introduced the drink, one of the X-15s crashed.
 Pilot Michael Adams died in the mishap, and Galsini decided to abandon the X-15 name.
 He renamed his drink the Saturn Cocktail, and it is under that name that the drink won the 1967 International Bartender’s Association World Cocktail Championship.

-(I like to think that Galsini chose the name “Saturn” to continue the “man-in-space” motif, this time saluting the Saturn V rocket that propelled the first manned Apollo flight in November, 1967—three weeks after Adams’ fatal X-15 crash.)
+(I like to think that Galsini chose the name “Saturn” to continue the “man-in-space” motif, this time saluting the Saturn V rocket that propelled the first manned Apollo flight in November, 1967 — three weeks after Adams’ fatal X-15 crash.)

 So what is the Saturn Cocktail?